"Corrections Officer - not your average job"

-- Termination for cause or resignation in lieu of termination will be reviewed closely.
+- Termination for cause or resignation in lieu of termination may be disqualifying and will be reviewed closely.

-- Any sexual misconduct in the workplace to include viewing of pornography not directly related to work, inmate contact with one’s self or another individual.
+- Any sexual misconduct in the workplace to include viewing of pornography not directly related to work functions, intimate sexual contact with one’s self or another individual.

 - Lying or intentional misrepresentation during any portion of the application process.